Maze Runner: The Death Cure: Plot

-Thomas, Newt and Frypan are the last of the free "Gladers".
-They and the Right Arm resistance retrieve other Immunes from a carriage of a train operated by WCKD, an organization responsible for capturing and experimenting on immune children.
-They discover that Minho, their remaining Glader friend whom WCKD had captured, was on a different carriage, which is headed to the "Last City", WCKD's base of operations.
-Against the orders of Vince, the leader of the Right Arm, the three head to Last City to rescue Minho, who is being tortured by WCKD in the hope of developing a cure for the virus.
+Thomas, Newt, and Frypan, the last of the free "Gladers", join with the Right Arm resistance to retrieve other Immunes from a carriage of a train operated by WCKD, the organization responsible for capturing and experimenting on immune children, including Aris and Sonya.
+Aris tells Thomas that Minho, their Glader friend whom World Catastrophe Killzone Department (WCKD) had captured, was on a different carriage and is headed to the "Last City", WCKD's base of operations.

+Against Vince's orders, the leader of the Right Arm, the three head to the Last City to rescue Minho.
+WCKD is torturing Minho and several other children in the hope of developing a cure for the virus.
 The group is attacked by Cranks, humans infected with the Flare.
-However, they are saved by Jorge and Brenda, who join them.
+However, Jorge and Brenda join them and save them.

-The group makes it to the wall of the Last City, which protects the city from Cranks.
+The group makes it to the wall of the Last City, which is heavily fortified.
 Outside the wall, people are rallying in protest to be let into the city.
 When WCKD opens fire at the protesters, the group is captured and taken to a hideout by a crew wearing gas masks.
-One of the members is revealed to be Gally, who survived Minho's attack.
-Gally takes them to see Lawrence, a rebellion leader, who helps Thomas, Newt, and Gally enter the Last City.
-Gally leads Thomas and Newt through to the city and, after spotting Teresa, tells Thomas that he can get them into WCKD headquarters.
-Newt then confides to Thomas that he is infected.
+One of the members is revealed to be Gally, who survived being impaled by Minho's spear.
+He then takes them to meet Lawrence, a rebellion leader, who helps Thomas, Newt, Gally, and Frypan enter the Last City.

+Gally takes Thomas and Newt on a city tour and, after spotting Teresa, tells Thomas that he can get them into WCKD headquarters.
+Newt then shows Thomas that he is infected.
 Promising to cure him, Thomas and Gally capture Teresa.

-Disguised as WCKD soldiers, Thomas, Newt, and Gally escort Teresa inside WCKD headquarters and toward the location of the Immunes.
+Disguised as WCKD soldiers, they escort her inside WCKD headquarters and toward the location of the Immunes.
 Gally looks after the Immune children and stays to find a serum that slows the Flare.

-Thomas, Teresa and Newt go to find Minho, but are discovered and chased by Janson.
-Teresa lets them escape to find Minho before rushing to do a blood test on Thomas's blood, obtained when she was removing trackers from the Gladers.
+Thomas, Teresa, and Newt go to find Minho but are discovered and chased by Janson.
+Teresa lets them escape to find Minho before going to do a blood test on Thomas' blood, obtained when she was removing trackers from the Gladers.
 After delivering the Immune children and the serum to Brenda, Gally returns to WCKD headquarters to find Thomas.
 Brenda is forced to flee with the Immune children to avoid capture.
-Thomas and Newt reunite with Minho in the medical wing.
-Teresa discovers that Thomas's blood can cure the Flare.
-She shares her discovery with WCKD's leader, Ava Paige, both of whom agree that they must find Thomas.
+Thomas and Newt reunite with Minho and escape from the WCKD building.
+Teresa discovers that Thomas' blood can cure the Flare.
+She shares her discovery with WCKD's leader, Ava Paige, who agrees they must find Thomas.
 Brenda and the Immune children escape WCKD with Frypan's help.